libgdx/gdx-liftoff/Troubleshooting.md

 ### Selecting MOE causes the project to not generate correctly, and errors are logged.

-The iOS backend using Multi-OS Engine (MOE) seems to have some incompatibility with the current Gradle, 8.7, that also goes back almost to 8.3.
-I'm not exactly clear on the nature of the incompatibility, other than it's supposed to be fixed in the next major Gradle release (8.8 or 9.0).
-Because that won't release for some time, MOE has been temporarily removed from Liftoff 1.12.1.7; it won't work in earlier versions unless you go back to 1.12.0.4 or downgrade Gradle yourself to 8.3.
-This isn't an outcome I'm happy with, but it should get resolved eventually.
+The iOS backend using Multi-OS Engine (MOE) seems to have some incompatibility with some Gradle versions, and they go back almost to 8.3.
+I'm not exactly clear on the nature of the incompatibility, other than it's supposed to be fixed in an upcoming Gradle release.
+Because that hadn't happened yet, MOE was temporarily removed from Liftoff 1.12.1.7; it won't work in earlier versions unless you go back to 1.12.0.4 or downgrade Gradle yourself to 8.3.
+Gradle 8.10 appears to work with MOE again, and the next Liftoff release (1.12.1.15) should have it.

-MOE is not present in gdx-liftoff 1.12.1.13 or 1.12.1.14, but it could and hopefully will be added back later.

 ### In 1.12.1.8 and later, the default icons for Android projects look terrible!